 Our 4 Gray Malin Prints

 Welcome to North Carolina living!

 Gray Malin prints are all recognizable- they evoke a positive, lighthearted energy.
 His artwork is so cheerful and fun!
 Much of his photography focuses on breathtaking far-flung destinations, making travel look picture perfect.

-Of course it was so hard to choose.
-I went back and forth over a couple of prints.
-I was stuck on how to pick a favorite without regretting not picking another fav.
+Of course it was so hard to choose when it came down to picking out the prints.
+I went back and forth over a couple of pieces.
+I was stuck on how to pick a favorite Gray Malin print without regretting not picking another fav!?

 The question is: do you pick out a print from a location you have visited that is special to you?
 Or, do you choose art from a location on your bucket list so you can dream about it?

 You will notice a few prints are not consistent in the GM tour with what we have in our house.
 We ended up moving a few things around, and I love the end result!

 For the living room, we put a fun slightly nostalgic print up.
 This art was in a spot that our family would be walking by daily, probably staring at hundreds of times over the years.

 This print was actually the hardest to pick out.
 I wanted something fun and light-hearted – travel perhaps, but not overly beachy, nothing with people in it!
 The print also needed to be somewhat neutral so that it will have lasting power.

 We ended up picking this gem from the Beverly Hills Hotel Series.
 I love the vintage mint green suitcases!